ALMANAC

 Also see notes below.

-Planet apparitions: shown are the starting date (if not before January first), maximum elevation above the horizon, ending date (if before year’s end).
-“Twilight,” here, points to the time when the upper limb of the Sun is six degrees below the horizon.
+Planet apparitions: shown are the starting date (if not before January first), maximum elevation above the horizon, ending date (before the year ends).
+Twilight, here, means the time when the upper limb of the Sun is six degrees below the horizon.
 Elevations above the horizon are in degrees, visual magnitudes are shown in parentheses.
-“Evening” or “dusk” refer to the end of twilight, and “morning” or “dawn” refer to the start of twilight.
-“Midnight” refers to the middle of the night, which is a function of date and longitude, and not to a particular local civil time.
+Evening or dusk refers to the end of twilight, and 'morning' or 'dawn' refer to the start of twilight.
+'Midnight' refers to the middle of the night, which is a function of date and longitude, and not to a particular local civil time.

 Mercury or Venus, if visible after dusk, are somewhere above the Western horizon, or before dawn they are somewhere above the Eastern horizon.